MWFudan/MolStruFitting/README.md

 ### Installing

-* How/where to download your program
+* Just download files and run with python
-* Any modifications needed to be made to files/folders
+* If MTCR sample not work in Linux, change the random method as in comments

 ### Executing program